9. HammerDB Docker Container Build & Run

 docker pull tpcorg/hammerdb:mssqls

-The official HammerDB Docker images are hosted by the TPC-Council and recognised by the Docker Sponsored OSS program.
+The official HammerDB Docker images are hosted by the TPC-Council.

 It is only necessary to follow the Dockerfile build instructions if you wish to build your own Dockerfile from source.